Let’s be honest: Most photographers hate organizing their images. Sorting, culling, rating, and tagging; it’s enough to put anyone to sleep.

 Here’s Where to Start When Organizing Images

-In this article, I offer two methods for organizing your photos.
+In this article, I offer two broad strategies for organizing your photos.

-The second method is designed for serious photographers and professionals.
-You’ll need a dedicated digital asset management program, and you’ll spend significant time evaluating your photos and sorting them based on that evaluation.
+The second strategy is designed for serious photographers and professionals.
+You’ll need a dedicated digital asset management program, and you’ll spend significant time evaluating and sorting your photos.

 Now, the industry standard for organizing images is Adobe Lightroom, which allows for a tremendous balance of organizational comprehensiveness and ease of use.